buehler/mse-master-thesis/sections/05_implementation.md

 Since the compiler of Rust ensures that data can only be modified once and that code has no side effects, the language enables developers to create reliable and secure software.
 The strict compiler and the vast speed of the compiled results were the primary reasons for choosing Rust as the programming language for this work.
 The Rust language has comparable performance to C and C++ and is therefore suitable for fast reacting systems like the authentication mesh [@ivanov:IsRustFast].

 With the calculation of ownership and the transfer of ownership, Rust ensures that data can only ever be manipulated by one instance (its owner).
 No object can be modified without specifically taking ownership.
 Even though Rust allows an `unsafe` keyword, the code that it contains must be safe and is checked like normal Rust code.
-This was proven by Ralf Jung et al. by giving a formal safety proof for the language (and the `unsafe` parts in its standard library) [@jung:RustBelt].
+Ralf Jung et al. proved this by giving formal safety proof for the language (and the `unsafe` parts in its standard library) [@jung:RustBelt].

 To demonstrate the advantages of Rust and its compiler, consider the following code examples taken from the article "Safe Systems Programming in Rust" [@jung:Rust]: